Monday, December 23, 2024

 Would you advise those who could potentially be mobilized to do this?

 Certainly.
 It is worth trying to mobilize into a military unit where you have friends who effectively perform combat missions, and where you know what you will or want to do, and you have the appropriate “skills” in this direction.
-But if they are not there, it’s not a problem - they teach you a lot in the army.
-I have taken courses, and now I will take more – this is a constant process of improvement.
+But if they are not there, no problem - they teach a lot in the army.
+I have taken courses, and now I will take another one - this is a constant process of improvement.

 Moreover, the Defense Forces are constantly receiving new equipment and equipment.
 And the personnel are actively trained.